CATALYSTS FOR COLLECTIVE ACTION

 These partnerships are even more impactful when fused with the potential of science and technology.
 We create a bridge between academia and real-world, practical solutions.
 The conversations we facilitate uncover the most effective ways to take meaningful action, bringing a sustainable future closer for people worldwide, from northern Ontario to sub-Saharan Africa.

 We take an experimental, adaptable, and generational outlook.
-Long-term solutions carry more value than short-term ones, and we are interested in how the innovative ideas, science, and technology of today will create a more fair and equitable world 10, 20, and 50 years into the future.
+Long-term solutions carry more value than short-term ones, and we are interested in how the innovative ideas, science, and technology of today will create a more fair and equitable world 10, 20, and 50 years into the future, and spreading the use of things like green energy resources, such as wind or solar power into the developing world.

 WGSI sits at the intersection of two global thought leaders: the University of Waterloo and Perimeter Institute for Theoretical Physics.
 WGSI was founded through a partnership between the two institutions, and while WGSI operates independently, they remain key collaborators in our mission.